Table of Contents

 Carnauba wax could be an ingredient in just about every cosmetic and skin-care product you use on a daily basis: lipstick, eyeliner, mascara, eye shadow, foundation, deodorant, body moisturizers, hair products, sun care, and hair removal products.

 In the food industry, carnauba wax is used as a food additive to keep candy looking bright and shiny.
 Thanks to its high melting temperature, it is also used as a natural binding agent to protect candies from melting.
-It is the secret ingredient in M&M’s that makes them melt in your mouth and not in your hand.8
+It is the secret ingredient in M&M’s that makes them melt in your mouth and not in your hand.
+At Cornbread Hemp, we use carnuaba wax as one of the ingredients in our CBD gummies with THC!8

 Carnauba wax is found in the fruit snacks that you slip into your kids’ lunchboxes because they’re sort of healthy.
 It is an ingredient in gummy candies, where it provides texture and stability and makes them shiny.